About

 name "apropos"

-description "Search the local man page database for commands related to a topic"
+description "Search the man page index"

 def call(query:)